Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Penola, placing the area among the bottom 25% of areas assessed nationally

 Penola has averaged approximately six new dwelling approvals per year over the past five financial years, totalling 33 homes.
 As of FY-26, four approvals have been recorded.
-On average, 1.1 people have moved to the area annually for each dwelling built between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
-New homes are being constructed at an average expected cost of $346,000.
+The area has seen an average of 1.1 people moving in for each dwelling built annually between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
+New homes are being constructed at an average expected cost of $285,000.

-This financial year has seen $5.4 million in commercial development approvals, reflecting the area's residential character.
+This year, $5.4 million in commercial development approvals have been recorded, reflecting the area's residential character.
 Compared to the rest of South Australia, Penola has significantly less development activity, 58.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing properties, which is also under the national average, suggesting an established nature with potential planning limitations.
-All new construction in Penola has been detached dwellings, preserving its low-density character and attracting space-seeking buyers.
-The estimated population per dwelling approval is 583 people, reflecting a quiet development environment.
+All new construction in the area has been detached dwellings, preserving its low density nature and attracting space-seeking buyers.
+The estimated population per dwelling approval is 583 people.

-Future projections estimate Penola will add 55 residents by 2041, with current development rates comfortably meeting demand and potentially supporting growth beyond current population projections.
+Future projections indicate Penola adding 29 residents by 2041, with current development rates comfortably meeting demand and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development